OSGP/Documentation/chapter3/section3.x/GetSendWakeupSmsResponses.md

 ## GetSendWakeupSmsResponses request

 ### Description
 GetSendWakeupSmsResponses request returns the result from sending the wakeup request.
 The response request contains the DeviceIdentification and CorrelationUid which is received from the SynchronizeTime request.
-It also returns the messageID from the send SMS message.
+The response returns the messageID from the send SMS message which is needed to perform a [GetSmsDetails](./GetSmsDetails.md) request.

 ### References